snowplow/documentation/docs/getting-started-on-snowplow-open-source/setup-snowplow-on-gcp/setup-webhooks/index.md

 Snowplow allows you to collect events via the [webhooks](http://en.wikipedia.org/wiki/Webhook) of supported third-party software.

-Webhooks allow this third-party software to send their own internal event streams to [Snowplow Collectors](https://github.com/snowplow/snowplow/wiki/Setting-up-a-Collector) for further processing.
+Webhooks allow this third-party software to send their own internal event streams to [Snowplow Collectors](/docs/getting-started-on-snowplow-open-source/setup-snowplow-on-gcp/setup-the-snowplow-collector/index.md) for further processing.
 Webhooks are sometimes referred to as "streaming APIs" or "HTTP response APIs".

 ## 1. Choose and configure a Webhook

-**If you are interested in sponsoring a new webhook integration for Snowplow, please [talk to us](https://github.com/snowplow/snowplow/wiki/Talk-to-us).**

 The following Webhooks are currently available for setup: